Canadianlic

 That silence following the question speaks volumes.

-The latest Labour Force Survey from Statistics Canada for March 2025 lays the problem bare.
-Among all 2.7 million self-employed Canadians, only 25.3% said they had any kind of disability insurance coverage.
+The latest Statistics Canada Labour Force Survey (March 2025, the most recent available data as of 2026) lays the problem bare.
+Among approximately 2.7 million self-employed Canadians (13.1% of the workforce as of March 2025), only 25.3% reported having Disability Insurance coverage, according to Statistics Canada.
 That still leaves nearly three-quarters at serious financial risk if sickness or injury strikes.

 Let’s take a look at why that’s happening, what we hear every day from self-employed Canadians like yourself, and what you can do to address it before it’s too late.